sezsucu/env/docs/mac.md

 You can right click on the toolbar and select "Customize Toolbar" to add new items, but you can also drag and move toolbar icons by pressing `⌘` while dragging toolbar icons.

+### Cocoa Apps

+#### You can hold ⌥ and select columns of text
+In Cocoa apps, you can select columns of text.

+#### You can hold ⌘ and select multiple sections of text
+In Cocoa apps, you can select multiple sections of text.